On peculiarities of the annealing process for highly transparent silica-based aerogel tiles manufactured in Novosibirsk: Conclusion

 \section{Conclusion}

-In 2022–2023, significant progress was achieved in production of the aerogel-based Cherenkov radiators for the RICH detectors.
-Based on TGA/DSC analysis, the primary annealing procedure was optimized, to minimize crack formation in large tiles.
-Monolithic four-layer focusing tiles (230~$\times$~230~$\times$~35~mm$^3$) with design refractive indices and high transparency were produced for the first time.
-The main aerogel parameters were evaluated for the production batch based on measurements of two samples, 461f5 and 461f10.
-The measured refractive indices of the layers are $n_{1} = 1.039 \pm 0.001$, $n_{2} = 1.040 \pm 0.001$, $n_{3} = 1.043 \pm 0.001$, and $n_{4} = 1.046 \pm 0.001$, while the light scattering length is $62.40 \pm 0.20$~mm.
-The results show that the variation of these parameters within a small batch does not exceed the measurement uncertainties of a single sample.
-In addition, large, highly transparent blocks of aerogel with the refractive index of 1.05 and the thickness of 40~mm were produced — another world-first achievement.
+Significant progress was achieved in 2022--2023 in the production of aerogel-based Cherenkov radiators for the RICH detectors.
+Based on the TGA/DSC analysis, the primary annealing procedure was optimized to minimize crack formation in large tiles.
+Monolithic four-layer focusing tiles (230~$\times$~230~$\times$~35~mm$^3$) with the target refractive indices and high transparency were produced for the first time.
+The results show that the variation of these parameters within a small batch does not exceed the measurement uncertainty of a single sample.
+In addition, large, highly transparent aerogel blocks with a refractive index of 1.05 and a thickness of 40~mm were produced, representing another achievement.